Five video marketing platforms to watch – 2018

 AR will continue to dominate on mobile devices, extending to entertainment, travel, business and even educational applications.

-Apple’s iPhone 8 and iPhone X seemed to push for AR with the inclusion of ARkit, a platform that develops augmented reality apps for iPhone and iPad.
+Apple’s iPhone 8 and iPhone X seemed to push for AR with the inclusion of an AR kit, a platform that develops augmented reality apps for iPhone and iPad.

 3. Virtual Reality (VR)